dasch-swiss/dsp-docs/docs/developers/knora/getting-started.md

 <br>

 ## Install additional software
-Running Knora requires [Docker](https://www.docker.com) which can be downloaded free of charge.
-Please follow the instructions for installing [Docker Desktop](https://www.docker.com/products/docker-desktop).

-For a successful local installation of Knora the following additional software is necessary:
+For a successful local installation of Knora additional software has to be installed.
+First of all [Xcode](https://developer.apple.com/xcode/) must be installed.
+Xcode is an integrated developer environment of Apple for macOS.
+Thus, you can find Xcode in the App Store.
+After downloading the app, agree to the license terms and install the components.
-* `git`
-* `expect`
-* `sbt`
-* `redis`

-On macOS these can be easily installed using [Homebrew [https://brew.sh]](https://brew.sh).
+Next, we recommend to install [Homebrew [https://brew.sh]](https://brew.sh).
 If you haven't installed Homebrew yet, open a terminal window and type
 ````
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ````